JacobUns/Work-Brain/Commercial/Metrics/Cost of Delay.md

+---
+tags:
+  - MathFormula
+  - Commercial
+  - Prioritisation
+---
 # About
-This is the value associated with lost [[revenue]], lost opportunities, increase risk, and customer respect among other critical factors of a business.
+This is the value associated with lost [[revenue]], lost opportunities, increase [[risk]], and customer respect among other critical factors of a business.
 Put simplistically, cost of delay is the expected profit divided by the duration to realise that profit.
 $$ Expected Profit / Development Duration $$
 This can then be used to identify the prioritisation of delivery based on the value associated with each item.